-Download speeds less than 25 Mbps are too slow to be considered broadband.
+Download speeds less than 25 Mbps are too slow to be considered broadband or good home Wi-Fi.
 With these speeds, users may experience buffering when streaming video, difficulty connecting multiple devices and other internet connectivity issues.

-An internet speed test will give you a good idea of whether your internet is fast or slow.
+An internet speed test will give you a good idea of whether or not you have the necessary speeds for your household.
 For best results, take the speed test with a wired connection.
 If you get speeds below 25 Mbps, you may have a slow internet connection that can’t keep up with all your online activity.

 If you have slow internet, there may be other internet providers in your area that offer faster speeds.
 Or, your current internet provider may offer plans with higher speeds.
 Shop around to find a faster internet speed if your current provider and plan doesn’t offer the speeds you need.

-How much of a difference does internet speed make?
+How much of a difference does a good internet speed make?

 Small speed increments, such as 15 to 25 Mbps, likely won’t result in a noticeable difference in performance, but larger jumps, say 10 to 100 Mbps, can give you a totally different experience.

-To give you an idea of how much speed can play a role in downloading and uploading, we’ve listed the estimated time it would take to download a 2 hour HD movie and upload a 10 minute video with various speeds below.
+To give you an idea of how much speed can play a role in downloading and uploading, we’ve listed the estimated time it would take to download a two-hour HD movie and upload a 10-minute video with various speeds below.